Rutgers-Eagleton Washington Internship Award Program

 About the Rutgers-Eagleton Washington Internship Award Program

-This donor-supported award program provides $5,000 grants to outstanding Rutgers undergraduate students for summer internships in government/public service in Washington, D.C.
+This donor-supported award program provides up to $5,000 grants to outstanding Rutgers undergraduate students for summer internships in government/public service in Washington, D.C.
 The monetary award is meant to ease the financial burden of working in Washington D.C. and is intended to offset living expenses.
 Rutgers undergraduate students from all three campus locations are eligible to apply.
 Learn about the impact the program has on students’ education and professional development by meeting the 2019 award recipients.